Guilherme774/yariga-dashboard/README.md

 2. Install all the dependecies with "npm install"
 3. Create a MongoDB cluster
 4. Connect to the API
-5. Create a ".env" file and the past here your database credentials
+5. Create a ".env" file and the past here yours credentials
 6. Run "npm start" or "yarn start"

 <br>